amitsaha/amitsaha.github.io/content/building-golang-deb-packages.md

 These files are generic and should work for any golang application project once they are dropped in alongwith the application code.
 The assumptions in the beginning of course hold - the primary one being the use of [dep](https://github.com/jordansissel/fpm) as the package management tool.

+You may be interested in the extension of this post in [Automatic building and publishing DEB packages for Golang applications](http://echorand.me/automatic-building-and-publishing-deb-packages-for-golang-applications.html)

 ## Resources